donkeyrat/MapMayhem/README.md

-﻿# Map Mayhem
+# Map Mayhem

 Haven't you felt that TABS' map variety is lacking?
 Well fret not, young padawan!
-With this mod, you can get a whole **THIRTY-TWO** new maps!
+With this mod, you can get a whole **THIRTY-ONE** new maps!
 These maps each have diverse environments with their own stories to tell.
 Among these maps are the legendary Neon and Sahara maps!

 ### If you have trouble with the mod, or if you just want to chat, you can join the [TABS Mod Center](https://discord.gg/zrs44qyp7S).